torianne02/100-days-of-code/r1-log.md

 Today I spent my hour finishing up the Gatsby tutorial.
 I completed parts 6, 7, and 8 which continued focusing on GraphQL, as well as programmatically creating pages and preparing a site to go live.
 I am excited to start planning the layout of my portfolio site now!

 https://www.gatsbyjs.org/tutorial/

+### R1D51
+Today I have spent many hours, from 12:00am - 1:30am as well as 8:00am - 1:00pm, helping my fiance create a chrome extension using javascript.
+He buys and sells tickets on StubHub, so we created an extension to display details like the face values of tickets and whatnot on the actual game ticket listings page.
+I've taught him a lot today.